 We entered into the Quota Share Agreement with AII, AmTrust's Bermuda reinsurance subsidiary, which reinsures AmTrust's insurance company subsidiaries, and a Master Agreement with AmTrust, pursuant to which we and AmTrust agreed that we will cause Maiden Insurance to enter into the Quota Share Agreement.
-The asset management agreement with an AmTrust subsidiary, the reinsurance brokerage agreement with an AmTrust subsidiary, the warrance brokerage agreement with an AmTrust subsidiary, the warrants issued to our Founding Shareholders and the provisional employment agreement with our former Chief Executive Officer and present director Max G. Caviet were negotiated while we were an affiliate of AmTrust.
+The asset management agreement with an AmTrust subsidiary, the reinsurance brokerage agreement with an AmTrust subsidiary, the warrants issued to our Founding Shareholders and the provisional employment agreement with our former Chief Executive Officer and present director Max G. Caviet were negotiated while we were an affiliate of AmTrust.
 These circumstances could increase the likelihood that the Internal Revenue Service (the "IRS") would claim that the agreements between us and AmTrust were not concluded on an arm's-length basis and any such assertion, if not disproved by us, could result in adverse tax consequences to us.